mamuso/acts_as_unvlogable/README.markdown

 -------

 The idea is make it as simple as possible.
-For a given video URL as "http://vimeo.com/1785993":http://vimeo.com/1785993:
+For a given video URL as <http://vimeo.com/1785993>:

         videotron = UnvlogIt.new("http://vimeo.com/1785993")

-Then we have methods to know the 'basics' for use this video on our application.
+Then we have methods to know the 'basics' for use this video on your application.

 -   **title:** A method to know the title of the video on the service.